 The house and collection

-We are delighted to be able to open a large part of the house for visitors to enjoy once more.
+We are delighted to be able to open a large part of the house for visitors to enjoy once more (please check the opening times for the latest).
 Staff and volunteers will be on hand to advise you of the best route and which areas are open to enjoy.

 Upton House and Gardens, the country house and weekend retreat, where 2nd Viscount Bearsted, Walter Samuel, created one of the finest art collections in twentieth-century England.